chromium/chromium/media/test/data/README.md

 mediafilesegmenter -S -P -k 'key_iv.bin' -t 10 -start-segments-with-iframe -f 'output/' bear-1280x720.ts
 ```

+#### HLS - directory
+Samples of assorted playlist types and a README file explaining how each sample
+is generated.

 #### bear-1280x720-hls-with-CAT.ts
 Same as bear-1280x720-hls.ts but with an extra TS packet prepended.
 This is the
 same as the first of the metadata packets in bear-1280x720-hls-sample-aes.ts.